quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 used as a bitmask to XOR with the bits encoding the process ID.
 On packet receipt, the demultiplexer applies the same keyed hash to generate the same mask and recoversthe process ID.
 (Note that this approach is conceptually similar to QUIC header protection).
+It is important that the server also appends the thread ID to the server ID in the plaintext, so that different threads do not generate the same ciphertext.
+The load balancer will consider this data to be part of the nonce.

 ## Moving connections between servers